-However, 5 years later, on October 1st, 2008—after sufficient time had passed for everyone to get healthy and mend fences—the band once again shocked their fan base with a short but oh-so-sweet announcement: Phish returns to the stage for three concerts at the Hampton Coliseum in Hampton, Virginia on March 6, 7 and 8, 2009.
+However, five years later, on October 1st, 2008—after sufficient time had passed for everyone to get healthy and mend fences—the band once again shocked their fan base with a short but oh-so-sweet announcement: Phish returns to the stage for three concerts at the Hampton Coliseum in Hampton, Virginia on March 6, 7 and 8, 2009.

 On March 6th, Trey, Mike, Fish, and Page hit the stage at Hampton Coliseum, and over the deafening roars of excitement and gratitude, the opening notes to “Fluffhead” rang out through the Virginia arena.
-3.0 had officially begun.
+The 3.0 era had officially begun.
 Phish was back from the dead.

 Today, Phish is alive and thriving.
-2017 was a landmark year for the band, as they orchestrated their historic 13-night Baker’s Dozen residency and, on the final day—officially proclaimed “Phish Day” by the Mayor of New York—smiled and embraced as a Phish banner was raised to the rafters of Madison Square Garden, immortalized.
+Twenty-seventeen was a landmark year for the band, as they orchestrated their historic 13-night Baker’s Dozen residency and, on the final day—officially proclaimed “Phish Day” by the Mayor of New York—smiled and embraced as a Phish banner was raised to the rafters of Madison Square Garden, immortalized.
 In 2018, despite the unfortunate cancellation of their Curveball festival, Phish pulled the ultimate prank on Halloween, as they delivered their ultra-obscure Scandanavian prog-rock hidden gem, í Rokk by Kasvot Växt.
-Even though there will be no 2020 summer tour, we can all rest easy knowing that Phish will be back as soon as they can be.
+Even though there was no 2020 summer tour, after just one (comparably short) Phish-free period, another triumphant return to the stage is already on the books.
 There are a lot of things wrong with the world today.
 But Phish is healthy, happy, and will be back to doing what they do best before you know it, years past when they were “supposed” to be gone—and that’s at least one thing we can all be thankful for.